Privacy Notice

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-• Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
+• We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe and the UK.

-• Where we use providers based in the US, we may transfer data to them if we have specific contracts approved by the European Commission in place which give personal data the same protection it has in Europe and the UK, with standard contractual clauses and by using additional technical or organisational safeguards.
+• Where we use providers based in the US, we may transfer data to them if we have specific contracts approved by the European Commission and the ICO in place which give personal data the same protection it has in Europe and the UK, with standard contractual clauses and by using additional technical or organisational safeguards.

 The personal data that we collect from you will be stored by cloud providers or third-party services hosted in the Microsoft Azure UK or Western Europe regions.
 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, or accessed in an unauthorised way, altered, or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
+In addition, we limit access to your personal data to those employees, agents, contractors and other third-parties who have a business need to know.
 They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-How long will you use my personal data for?
+How long will you use my Personal Data for?

 Details of retention periods for different aspects of your personal data are set out in the table below: